 American Sign Language (ASL) is a rich and complex visual language used by millions of people in the United States and Canada.
 Like any language, ASL is not a monolithic entity, but rather a diverse and dynamic system that varies regionally and culturally.
-In fact, just as there are many dialects and accents of spoken English, there are also many regional variations of ASL.
+Just as there are many dialects and accents of spoken English, there are also many regional variations of ASL.

 In this article, we will explore the regional variations in American Sign Language and how they reflect the cultural and linguistic diversity of the United States.
 From syntax to vocabulary, we will examine the unique features of ASL dialects across the country.